ddemaree/demaree-next/content/articles/2021-04-29-the-full-coinbase/index.md

 Third, having given these leaders both old-timey-tycoon-like power over a company and its operations and a big social media megaphone, <strong>announce a highly controversial policy or operating change affecting dozens of people in a way that centers the _leaders_ more than any of the affected employees</strong>.
 This is of course the key one, but to have the forceful stink that makes it a Full Coinbase, you need the first two.

-In 2019, when [reports of a toxic work environment at Away led to Steph Korey’s downfall as CEO](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiZq-3zhqTwAhV8FlkFHT3PDHYQFjABegQIAhAD&url=https%3A%2F%2Fwww.theverge.com%2F2019%2F12%2F5%2F20995453%2Faway-luggage-ceo-steph-korey-toxic-work-environment-travel-inclusion&usg=AOvVaw0fQzt62pp0Yei4kjqu8hq_), there were a series of public posts from Korey, first taking responsibility and stepping down, then denying responsibility and coming back.
+In 2019, when [reports of a toxic work environment at Away led to Steph Korey’s downfall as CEO](https://www.theverge.com/2019/12/5/20995453/away-luggage-ceo-steph-korey-toxic-work-environment-travel-inclusion), there were a series of public posts from Korey, first taking responsibility and stepping down, then denying responsibility and coming back.
 But this was far from a Full Coinbase (or even a partial Coinbase) because:

-<ul><li>No one expected Away to behave as if it were a social-impact company — even though their luggage is marketed in an aspirational, Millennial-friendly way, it’s still a consumer product, not a new approach to finance or work</li><li>Reports of toxicity at Away came _before_ any staffing or policy changes were announced publicly, and the dictatorial changes that were eventually made public (such as denying PTO requests from the customer support team) were originally kept private.</li><li>Obviously, while Korey and co-founder Jen Rubio (who has recently, finally, [taken over as the new CEO](https://www.inc.com/tim-crino/jen-rubio-ceo-away-company-culture.html)) enjoyed tremendous power and ownership, _someone_ (e.g. on the board) was in a position to eventually hold the CEO accountable.
-At the Full Coinbase companies, either all of the senior leaders and board members are on the same page, or no one who disagrees is empowered to do anything about it.</li></ul>
+* No one expected Away to behave as if it were a social-impact company — even though their luggage is marketed in an aspirational, Millennial-friendly way, it’s still a consumer product, not a new approach to finance or work
+* Reports of toxicity at Away came _before_ any staffing or policy changes were announced publicly, and the dictatorial changes that were eventually made public (such as denying PTO requests from the customer support team) were originally kept private.
+* Obviously, while Korey and co-founder Jen Rubio — who has recently, finally, [taken over as the new CEO](https://www.inc.com/tim-crino/jen-rubio-ceo-away-company-culture.html) — enjoyed tremendous power and ownership, _someone_ (e.g. on the board) was in a position to eventually hold the CEO accountable.
+At the Full Coinbase companies, either all of the senior leaders and board members are on the same page, or no one who disagrees is empowered to do anything about it.

 Lastly, to really land a Full Coinbase, you need to <strong>never bluff, and never, ever fold — either stand pat or double down.</strong> Brian Armstrong stood firm; he did some business-press interviews in the first week or so after announcing an end to “politics” at Coinbase, mostly sticking to the story he’d put out in the blog post.
 Fried and Hansson have doubled or even tripled down — they didn’t originally offer an “agree or leave” severance package to their employees, but they added one after the initial backlash, and subsequently, they’ve given interviews and posted tweets denouncing their critics.